swimmingly/yodrew.github.io/_pages/water.md

 ---
-title: 9 - water
+title: 11 - water
 permalink: "/water/"
 layout: page
 navprev: darkness
-navnext: appendix-laws-of-life
+navnext: faq
 ---

 If you have a bathroom and kitchen you can easily darken or use with a blindfold, great.